onkiratu/PLP-Project-Management/README.md

-# PLP-Project-Management-
+# PLP-Project-Management
-A project management repository for my article writing app
+A project management repository for my article-writing app.